 vet360.web.iis.port

-Important: Since configuration parameters are managed in Environment Property files, which already are named by specific environment (“dev.configuration”), there is no need to add an environment name into the name of the configuration parameter.
-In fact, it is the opposite, no environment-specific indicators, keywords, or flags should be part of the name of any configuration parameter.
+Important: Since configuration parameters are managed in Environment Property files, which already are named by the specific environment (“dev.configuration”), there is no need to add an environment name into the name of the configuration parameter.
+In fact, no environment-specific indicators, keywords, or flags should be part of the name of any configuration parameter.
 Configuration parameters are reused across environments and, as such, are not tied to a specific environment.

-With that said, once a configuration parameter is placed in an environment property file tied to a specific environment, the value of that parameter becomes specific to that environment.
+Once a configuration parameter is placed in an environment property file tied to a specific environment, the value of that parameter becomes specific to that environment.

 For example, mule.env=dev inside the dev.configuration property file.
 The same mule.env=qa is now inside the qa.configuration file.